jerrychlee/LeetCode/README.md

 # LeetCode
 LeetCode

-This repository is my solution in LeetCode.
+This repository is my LeetCode solution in Java.